numanshaikh25/Medical-health-record/README.md

-# Sample Hardhat Project
+# Medical Health Record System

-This project demonstrates a Medical Health Record System for managing patients records using Blockchain.
+This project demonstrates a Medical Health Record System for managing patients records using Blockchain Technology(Solidity, Hardhat, Javascript and React).
 It comes with a MHR contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: